valancej/helm-anchore/README.md

 `helm plugin install --version 0.1.0 https://github.com/valancej/helm-anchore.git`

-This plugin is utilized the [Anchore CLI](https://github.com/anchore/anchore-cli) to connect to a running Anchore Engine instance.
+This plugin utilizes the [Anchore CLI](https://github.com/anchore/anchore-cli) to connect to a running Anchore Engine instance.

 Your Anchore CLI credentials should be set as environment variables: